Oscar Gonzalez Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.49).
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.47).

-- His most recent appearance came on Saturday against the Boston Red Sox, when the righty went 5 1/3 innings, surrendering no earned runs while giving up two hits.
+- The lefty last pitched on Sunday against the Boston Red Sox, when he went five innings, allowing six earned runs while giving up 10 hits.

-- In 11 games this season, the 25-year-old has amassed a 4.45 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.
+- In 18 games this season, the 30-year-old has amassed an ERA of 3.13, with 9.2 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.